JhojanL/NotesApp/README.md

 ## Frontend Development

-The frontend of this application is built with React, TypeScript, Vite, and Tailwind.
+The frontend of this application is built with React, TypeScript, Vite, and Tailwind CSS.

 To start the frontend server, navigate to the `frontend` directory and run `npm run dev`.